-The TOE is dependent upon both technical IT and operational aspects of its environment.

-TOE Assumptions A.TOE.CONFIG The TOE is installed, configured, and managed in accordance with [ECD] its evaluated configuration.
-Underlying System Assumptions A.PHYSICAL The processing resources of the TOE and the underlying system are located within controlled access facilities which prevents un- authorised physical access by outsiders, system users and direc- tory users.
+The TOE is depend ment. lent upon both technical IT and operational aspects of its environ- TOE Assumptions A.TOE.CONFIG The TOE is installed, configured, and managed in accordance with [ECD] its evaluated configuration.
+Underlying System Assumptions A.PHYSICAL The processing resources of the TOE and the underlying system are located within controlled access facilities which prevents un- authorised physical access by outsiders, system users and TOE users.
 A.SYS.CONFIG The underlying system (operating system and/or secure network services and database server) is installed, configured, and man- aged in accordance with its secure configuration documentation.
 A.ACCESS The underlying system is configured such that only the approved group of individuals may obtain access to the system.
 A.MANAGE There will be one or more competent individuals assigned to manage the TOE and the underlying system and the security of the information it contains who can be trusted not to abuse their privileges.
 A.PEER Any other IT components with which the TOE communicates are assumed to be under the same management control and operate under the same security policy.
-A.NETWORK When required by the TOE, in a distributed environment the underlying network services are assumed to be based on secure communications protocols which ensure the authencity of users.
+A.NETWORK When required by the TOE, in a distributed environment the underlying network services are assumed to be based on secure communications protocols which ensure the authenticity of users.
+Hosted Application Assumption A.APPLICATION N It is assumed that each application hosted by OC4J will imple- ment appropriate measures to ensure that its users can be held accountable for their use of the application. instructs administrators to ensure that each application hosted identity of the user, so that this person can be held accountable application.